Battle of Krasny Bor: The siege of Leningrad

 The siege of Leningrad began in early autumn 1941.
 By September 8, German and Finnish forces had surrounded the city and cut all supply routes to Leningrad and its suburbs.
 However, the original drive on the city failed, and the attack became a siege.
 During 1942 the Soviets made attempts to breach the blockade, but all were unsuccessful.
-The last such endeavour in 1942 was the Sinyavin Offensive.
+The last such endeavour in 1942 was the Sinyavino Offensive.
 After the defeat of that effort, the front line returned to what it was previously and again 16 km separated Leonid Govorov's Leningrad Front in the city and Kirill Meretskov's Volkhov Front.

 Despite the failures of earlier operations, lifting the siege of Leningrad was a very high priority, so new offensive preparations began in November 1942, only weeks after the last offensive failed.
 In December, the operational plan was approved by the STAVKA (the Soviet High Command) and received the codename "Iskra" (Spark).
 By January 1943, the situation looked very good for the Soviet side.
 The German defeat at Stalingrad had weakened the German front.
 The Soviet forces were planning or conducting offensive operations across the entire front, especially in southern Russia.
 Amidst these conditions, "Iskra" was to become the first of several offensive operations aimed at inflicting a decisive defeat on Army Group North.

 Operation Iskra was a strategic victory for the Soviet forces and successfully opened a land corridor 8–10 km wide into the city.
 A railroad was swiftly built through it and allowed many more supplies to reach the city than the "Road of Life" (the truck route across the frozen Lake Ladoga), eliminating the possibility of the capture of the city and a German-Finnish linkup.
 At the same time, however, STAVKA knew that "Iskra" was incomplete as the corridor it had opened was narrow and was still in range of German artillery.
 Additionally, the important heights and strong point at Siniavino were still controlled by the Germans.
 This led Georgy Zhukov, the Soviet commander, to plan a much more ambitious offensive operation named Operation Polyarnaya Zvezda ("Polar Star").